SamDier/BOMoD.jl/README.md

 `] add https://github.com/SamDier/BOMoD.jl.git`

 **Warning**
-The package is currently under development and changes are made daily
+The package is currently under development, only a first experimental version is made.

 ## A modular design
 To understand the concept of modular design, we introduce two crucial terms.
 1) **A module**: A single element without extra features.
 It is a building block that can be connected or grouped with other modules; in this way, different combinations of modules can then be made.
 2) **A construct**: A specific combination of different modules is called a construct.
-Every construct can be evaluated, this result in an certain "activity" value.
+Every construct can be evaluated.
+This result in a certain "activity" value.

-**The goal**: Find the construct with the highest "activity", given an group of moduels, which is an optimisation process.
+**The goal**: Find the construct with the highest "activity", given a group of modules, which is an optimisation process.

 ## Bayesian optimisation in BOMoD.
-This package uses a Bayesian optimisation framework to find the best combintion.
+This package uses a Bayesian optimisation framework to find the best combination.
-The surrogate model used in the pakcage is a Gaussian process calculted with the [Stheno.jl](https://github.com/willtebbutt/Stheno.jl) package.
+The surrogate model used in the package is a Gaussian process calculated with the [Stheno.jl](https://github.com/willtebbutt/Stheno.jl) package.

-The BOMoD package difference form classic BO package is two crital points.
+The BOMoD package difference form classic BO package is two critical points.

-1) Custom kernels are made to evaluated the string distance between the input construct.
+1) Custom kernels are made to evaluate the string distance between the input construct.
-2) Batch sampling algorithems are given to propse multiple datapoints in every iteration
+2) Batch sampling algorithms are given to propose multiple datapoints in every iteration

  if found in the documentation, a quickstart example is given: